 With the advancements in AI, many companies have started to use it as a powerful tool against cyber-attacks and cyber-trespassers.
-AI allows you to automate the detection of threat and combat without the involvement of humans.
+AI allows you to automate the detection of threats and combat without the involvement of humans.
 This can ease the burden on employees, and potentially help identify threats more efficiently than other software-driven approaches.
 The most primitive form of cyber-attack is spam.
 Today, machine learning is successfully being used to tackle spam.
-Google claims that it has a 99 per cent accuracy rate in blocking spam.
-Automatically detecting, analyzing and defending against attacks enables the data deception technology to detect and trick attackers.
-AI is machine language driven, which provides complete error-free cyber-security services.
+Google claims that it has a 99 percent accuracy rate in blocking spam.
+Automatically detecting, analyzing, and defending against attacks enables data deception technology to detect and trick attackers.
+AI is a machine language-driven, which provides complete error-free cybersecurity services.

 That being said, experts say that it is a bit too early for machine learning to be accurate enough in malware detection and prevention.
 Journalist Marc Ambasna Jones writes that “newer ideas like behavioral analysis and sandboxing powered by ML should be employed in combination with tried and tested techniques, such as firewalls, intrusion detection and prevention, and web and email gateways.”
 However, companies have also started to put more resources than ever for boosting AI driven technologies.

 AI is being used for the detection of physical characteristics like fingerprints, retina scans, etc. Thus, biometric logins are much more secure than the password enabled ones.
 Password protection and authenticity detection systems are vulnerable to attacks and hacks, making the biometric login the better option.